Monitor 50+ Sites Efficiently: Naming, Grouping, Alerts

 - 15 minutes with no response: Email notification to the team lead

 This ensures critical issues get attention without every alert demanding immediate action from everyone.
+For a full breakdown of who to notify, when, and through which channel across a whole agency roster, see "Monitoring Alert Escalation for Agencies: Who and When."

 Review Your Setup Regularly